alovak/cardflow-playground/README.md

 * [moov-io/iso8583](https://github.com/moov-io/iso8583) - A Golang library for packing and unpacking ISO 8583 messages, providing a seamless way to work with the standard message format.
 * [moov-io/iso8583-connection](https://github.com/moov-io/iso8583-connection) - A Golang library that streamlines network management for ISO 8583, handling crucial tasks such as connection establishment, TLS configuration, heartbeat/echo/idle messaging, and request processing.
 Additionally, it features a connection pool with a re-connect capability to enhance reliability and performance.

+## Out Of Scope

+Please note that the following aspects are considered out of scope for this project:

+1. **PCI and Security:** The project does not adhere to PCI compliance, and it handles sensitive data such as PANs, CVVs, and other card information in plain text.
+There is no implementation of Luhn algorithm, fraud checks, encryption, or other security measures.
+1. **Simplified Model:** This project uses a simplified model for the transaction process, which means some parts may be missing or not fully implemented.
+1. **Performance Optimization:** The primary focus of this project is on simplicity, readability and clarity rather than performance.
+As such, the code has not been optimized for performance or resource efficiency.
+1. **Testing Coverage:** The project does not include comprehensive test coverage as would be expected in a production application.
+It is recommended to enhance the testing suite if you plan to use this project as a foundation for a production system.

+## Features

+- Create and manage accounts and cards for the issuer
+- Create and manage merchants for the acquirer
+- Process payments using ISO 8583
+- End-to-end testing with both components

 ### End-to-end Transaction Flow

 Here is the end-to-end test to showcase the integration between the Issuer and Acquirer.